|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 If we were to place a substance in an evacuated, closed container, some of it would vaporize.
 The pressure in the space above the liquid would increase from zero and eventually stabilize at a constant value, the vapor pressure.

 It is important to specify the temperature when stating a vapor pressure because vapor pressures increase with temperature.
 Also, be aware that there are several different units for pressure.

 Finally, recognize that liquids that aren't in a closed container still have a vapor pressure.
 However, the material will eventually evaporate or vaporize (turn into a gas) completely.

 Vapor pressure and boiling point have an intimate relationship.
 The boiling point is the temperature at which the vapor pressure of the liquid equals the external pressure.
-For example, because the air pressure is lower in a city far above sea level such as Denver, the boiling point of water is lower than in a sea level city such as New York.
+For example, because the air pressure the boiling point of water in a city far above sea level such as Denver (202 °F) is lower than in a sea level city such as New York (212 °F).

 Most materials have very low vapor pressures.
 For example, water has a vapor pressure of approximately 20 torr at room temperature (22 °C = 72 °F).
 But remember that vapor pressures increase with temperature; water will have a vapor pressure of 760 torr = 1 atm at its boiling point of 100 oC (212 oF).